kansas patriot guard, kansas patriot guard, kansas patriot guard

 For example, Active Duty Military, Veterans, Law Enforcement Officers, Firefighters, will salute.
 Those who have not served must put their right hand over their heart.

-13. What sort of clothing should I wear?
+What sort of clothing should I wear?

-The leathers will be too hot in the heat of summer.
+Leathers will be too hot in the heat of summer.

-14. What should I do if the protesters jeer at us and make obscene gestures?
+What should I do if the protesters jeer at us and make obscene gestures?

 Turn your back and ignore them.
 They want a reaction from you.
 Don't give them one.
+Do not touch the protesters.
+You could be arrested and face legal processes.

-16. How can I participate in Patriot Guard fundraisers?
+How can I participate in Patriot Guard fundraisers?

 The Patriot Guard does not have fundraisers.
 We do not solicit donations.

-17. Where can I get small flags to mount on my motorcycle, and a flagpole for the large U.S. flag?
+Where can I get small flags to mount on my motorcycle, and a flagpole for the large U.S. flag?

 You can buy the small flags locally at motorcycle accessory shops.
 If you want a standard flagpole, you can buy 5-foot fiberglass poles at Lowes or Home Depot.